vadimkantorov/wemosetup/README.md

 Navigate to the following address to complete pairing: https://ifttt.com/wemo_activate?wemopin=GENERATED_MAGIC_WEMO_PIN&done_url=wemo://status=0

-and run the following JavaScript code: document.getElementById("WeMoAppMobileData").innerHTML = JSON.stringify({uniqueId:"SOME_ID_1", homeId:"SOME_ID_2", signature:"SOME_ID_3"}); doSubmit(1);
+and run the following JavaScript code when you get to the webpage that says you need to open it from the WeMo app: document.getElementById("WeMoAppMobileData").innerHTML = JSON.stringify({uniqueId:"SOME_ID_1", homeId:"SOME_ID_2", signature:"SOME_ID_3"}); doSubmit(1);
 ```